brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 ### Setup a non-root user with sudo privileges

-For the following steps, I will be using 'john' as a user, substitute it for whatever you want.
+For the rest of this post, I will be using 'john' as a user, substitute it for whatever you want.
 {:.note}

 1. Log into root via SSH if you are not already connected